Praneel2309/To-Do-List/README.md

 👋 Contributions are welcome!
 Make this tool even better:

-1. 🍴 Fork the repo
+🍴 Fork the repo
-2. 🌿 Create a branch: `git checkout -b feature/AmazingFeature`
+🌿 Create a branch: `git checkout -b feature/AmazingFeature`
-3. 💾 Commit your changes: `git commit -m 'Add some AmazingFeature'`
+💾 Commit your changes: `git commit -m 'Add some AmazingFeature'`
-4. 🚀 Push to GitHub: `git push origin feature/AmazingFeature`
+🚀 Push to GitHub: `git push origin feature/AmazingFeature`
-5. 📬 Open a Pull Request
+📬 Open a Pull Request

 ---

 ## 📄 License

-📜 This project is licensed under the **MIT License** – see the `LICENSE` file for details.
+📜 This project is licensed under the MIT License – see the LICENSE file for details.

 ---

 ## 👏 Acknowledgments

-- 🎨 ANSI color inspiration from open-source projects
+🎨 ANSI color inspiration from open-source projects
-- 🖼️ ASCII art techniques for the intro animation
+🖼️ ASCII art techniques for the intro animation
-- 💻 The C++ Standard Library for data handling and file I/O
+💻 The C++ Standard Library for data handling and file I/O

-### 🛠️ Compilation
+### Compilation

 ```bash
 g++ -std=c++11 todo_list_manager.cpp -o todo_list_manager